buddhaman/AnymaEngine/Readme.md

 - Make rain and clouds when zooming out.

 ### Done
+- Turn agent into entity?
+At least something such that collision detection and vision is possible between both plants and agents.
+- Refactor simulationscreen to use renderer.
+Do this gradually.
 - Build creature in local coordinates.
 - Make terrain look good.
 - Rebuild only phenotype when changing in editor.